nanochess/transputer/README.md

 ## ISA board

 Recently I made an ISA board compatible with the Inmos B004, because some people was asking about the possibility of running my software on real hardware.
+So I made programs to run with this real hardware.

 The _tram_ directory contains the _comm.asm_ program for MS-DOS that replicates the input/output function of my transputer emulator.

 Currently you can run the Pascal compiler, the Ray Tracer, and any compiled Pascal program.
 I still need to port my transputer assembler to DOS.

+The _comm2.asm_ program for MS-DOS allows you to run my small operating system from a real 1.44mb floppy disk.

 ## Further notes